idokka/hugo-theme-hello-friend-blue/exampleSite/content/about.md

 # Updates 😊

-I like this theme and at the point of my blog creation I've collected all unmerged forks and add my own changes.
+I like this theme and at the point of my [blog][blog] creation I've collected all unmerged forks and add my own changes.

 Hope you will enjoy it.

 My personal big thanks to Radek!
 🇺🇦 🤝 🇵🇱

 # Hi there